The Seesaw Team

 Rosalind Appleby – Co-Editor

 Rosalind Appleby is a Perth-based arts journalist, author and speaker.
-She writes for The Australian newspaper, The Guardian and Opera magazine (London).
-She was music critic for The West Australian for 14 years (2002-2016).
+She was music critic for The West Australian for 14 years (2002-2016) and has contributed to various national and international publications including The Australian newspaper, The Guardian and Opera magazine (London).
 From 2012-2018 she operated the blog Noted, providing insights into the Perth arts scene.
 Rosalind’s book Women of Note (Fremantle Press, 2012) reveals startling discoveries about Australian women composers, locating the missing jigsaw pieces in Australia’s music history.
 Rosalind advocates for the arts through her lectures, author talks, artist interviews, pre-concert talks and school seminars.
 She has presented at the Perth Writers Festival (2013, 2018, 2019) and at the national Women in the Creative Arts Conference (2017) in Canberra.
 For several years she produced and broadcast the experimental program Difficult Listening for RTRFM.
 She has been interviewed by Andrew Ford on The Music Show and for programs on 3MBS, 2MBS, Radio Fremantle and RTRFM.
 Her favourite pieces of playground equipment are the percussion instruments which can be found in the uber cool parks.

 Nina Levy – Co-Founder and Co-Editor